Three-Year Study Reveals the Dangers of Loot Boxes

 Age Restrictions and other Proposed Regulatory Solutions

-All chance-based mechanisms should be regularly tested by independent labs, and in-game currencies should be replaced with prices in real currencies.
+All chance-based mechanisms should be regularly tested by independent labs.
+As well as in-game currencies should be replaced with prices in real currencies.

-The other recommendations by the research team include standardization of accounts, parental controls and purchasing systems, the introduction of tools to help users track or limit their spending across platforms, and ongoing monitoring by relevant authorities.
+The other recommendations by the research team include standardization of accounts.
+As well as parental controls and purchasing systems.
+Also the introduction of tools to help users track or limit their spending across platforms.
+And ongoing monitoring by relevant authorities.

 Considering that paid reward systems and chance-based mechanics have undoubtedly played a major role in helping the country’s online gaming industry reach a market size of $1.5 billion in 2020 and have experts project it to grow to $5 billion by 2025, they are bound to attract the attention of desi policymakers sooner or later.